gocardless/angularjs-style-guide/architecture.md

 ## Parts of Angular
 - Routes
+- Components
 - Controllers
 - Directives
 - Filter

+// repeated for each “Part of Angular”
 ## Patterns
 - Other than the core 'Parts of Angular'